Company Logo - Home Link

 Visit Coney Island and find out just how much there is to do at this legendary New York seaside spot.

-You can go to Luna Park, one of the best amusement parks in the NYC area.
-Ride the Thunderbolt, a 115-foot-tall roller coaster that reaches up to 55 miles per hour.
+Head to Luna Park, one of the best amusement parks in the NYC area to ride the Thunderbolt.
+This 115-foot-tall roller coaster reaches up to 55 miles per hour!

-Don't worry there are plenty of rides for those weak of heart and toddlers like water rides and the classic Steeplechase.
+Don't worry there are plenty of rides for kids and those weak of heart.

 Afterward, walk along the Boardwalk to the New York Aquarium, where you can see penguins, harbor seals, otters, and more.